reaktor/tips-for-ppl-who-want-to-learn/README.md

 #### iOS

-@WickedLynx If you go with iOS, you might want to start with this online course and check out this always updated “mega list” for iOS.
+@WickedLynx If you go with iOS, you might want to start with this online course and check out this always updated [mega list for iOS](https://github.com/vsouza/awesome-ios).
 Don’t let the number of alternatives stop you from starting to learn though!

 ---